radiocosmology/alpenhorn/doc/demo.rst

 As mentioned before, alpenhorn itself is agnostic to data file contents.
 All decisions on which files are imported into the data index are made by the import detect extensions, which can be tailored to the specific data being managed.
-For this demo, the only import detect function we’re using is the example ``pattern_importer`` extension.
+For this demo, the only import detect function we're using is the example ``pattern_importer`` extension.
 This extension uses a regular expressions to match against the pathnames of candidate files to determine whether they should be imported or not.